vacp2p/dst-prefect-workflows/lars/README.md

 ## Interaction

 LARS provides an API for simulation orchestrators (like the `dst-prefect-workflows/prefect/run.py` script) to request permission before deploying a simulation. `run.py` queries LARS with the simulation parameters, and LARS responds whether the simulation can proceed immediately or should be deferred.

+## Running LARS

+LARS will run on port 9930 by default and offers no authentication, as it does not submit jobs directly and only offers read access to Kubernetes.